 The Chevy's wide stance produces commendable hip and shoulder room for all passengers.
 The rear seat can slide forward to increase cargo space, or back to provide more legroom.
 That feature alone could make buyers think twice about the need for a larger crossover.

 What's to Like About the Escape

-The current Escape started gaining praise from the moment it debuted last year.
+The current Escape started gaining praise from the moment it debuted in 2013.
 Along with expressive styling inside and out, the Ford boasts responsive handling and overall nimbleness that make it a very satisfying daily driver.
 High-quality materials are deployed throughout the cabin, and the sweeping dashboard is exceptionally attractive and functional.
-The Escape is the only compact crossover to offer active parking assist and a foot-activated power tailgate.
+The Escape is one of the few compact crossovers to offer an automated parking system and a hands-free power tailgate.

 Luxury or Sport?

 If we had to pick just one thing to like about each of these crossovers, we'd point to the Equinox's passenger-pleasing comfort and the Escape's energetic performance.
 Buyers should sample both virtues before deciding which is more important to them.